 ESSENTIAL FUNCTIONS: Please note this is a summary of the main functions for the position; for a detailed description please visit our recruitment site at the web address listed below.

 Under general supervision, perform duties related to the housekeeping operations at the College.
 Perform routine and non-routine duties, participate in set-up and breakdown for special events, and move furniture.
 Perform a variety of cleaning tasks requiring physical fitness, safe working practices, knowledge of cleaning chemicals, methods, procedures, and supplies and equipment.
 This position maintains facilities in a clean, orderly and safe condition.

-Work Hours: A shift of 40 hours scheduled Saturday to Friday, 5 am to 11 pm, with a 30-minute meal break.
+Work Hours: A shift of 40 hours is scheduled between Saturday to Friday, 5:00 am to 11:00 pm, with a 30-minute meal break.
 May include day shifts, swing shifts and graveyard shifts.
 Hours may vary due to the needs of the department or College.
 Must be able and willing to work overtime, weekends and holidays as assigned.

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES: The individual must possess knowledge, skills and ability to be able to successfully perform the essential functions of the position, or be able to explain or demonstrate how the essential functions will be performed, with or without reasonable accommodation, using some other combination of skills and abilities.